EsziL/editor.sk/README.md

 In VSCode, click the cog icon, then go to settings.

+Install the CMake Tools extension if you haven't already.

 Search `Cmake: Generator`, and paste in `MinGW Makefiles` in the input box below.

 Search `Cmake: Cmake Path` and paste in the CMake executable's file path: